agbeniyiDaniel/requirement-analysis/README.md

 ## Why is Requirement Analysis Important?
 Requirement Analysis is a foundational step in the Software Development Life Cycle (SDLC), and its significance cannot be overstated.
 Here are three key reasons why it is critical:

--Prevents Miscommunication and Misunderstanding:
+- Prevents Miscommunication and Misunderstanding:
 By clearly documenting user needs and system expectations, requirement analysis ensures that all stakeholders—developers, clients, and end-users—are on the same page.
 This reduces the chances of confusion, misaligned expectations, and project delays.

--Reduces Development Costs and Rework:
+- Reduces Development Costs and Rework:
 Identifying and addressing potential issues early in the development cycle is much more cost-effective than fixing problems later.
 A thorough analysis helps detect missing or conflicting requirements before any code is written, minimizing costly rework.

 - Improves Product Quality and User Satisfaction: